 Factors & Qualification to Consider in Obtaining Your Visa

-The qualifications of eligibility for a temporary worker visa will include
+The qualifications of eligibility for a temporary worker visa will include the following:

-- You must have an employment relationship with the employer petitioning
+- You must have an employment relationship with the employer petitioning on your behalf

 - Your job must qualify as a specialty occupation (see below)